Breeding & Genetics

 Inheritance mode: autosomal co-dominant to the wildtype gene

 This mutation reduces the thickness/development of the cloudy layer in the feather.
-As a single factor it reduces the thickness of the cloudy layer by about half, and with the double factor there is very little cloudy layer As the name suggests, it makes the green (or blue) color look like a darker shade.
+As a single factor it reduces the thickness of the cloudy layer by about half, and with the double factor there is very little cloudy layer.
+As the name suggests, it makes the green (or blue) color look like a darker shade.
 A double factor bird has a darker color tone than a single factor bird.
 There appear to be several "modifier" genes which create additional variations in individual appearance.
-This mutation is linked to the blue gene, meaning that they both occur in different loci on the same chromosome, with an estimated crossover rate of 14% (see this article for more information on crossovers).
+This mutation is linked to the blue gene, meaning that they both occur in different loci on the same chromosome, with an estimated crossover rate of 14% (see the Crossovers article for more information).

 (Back to Top)